AAFC-BICoE/dina-search-api/search-ws/README.md

 - `name` = name of the attribute
 - `type` = Elasticsearch type of the attribute
-- `path` = Fully qualified path to get to the attribute value within a document
+- `path` = Relative path to get to the attribute value within a document.
+Fully qualified path is built from the path + name

 ## Examples